 Study design

-In this study, we procured two cohorts of patients with thyroid diseases.
-There were 399 patients in training set and 180 patients in validation set.
-(Table 1, Gaopal, Deadline181214).
-More details are provided in Supplementary Table 1(validation set no patient info, ask for Gopal，Deadline181203).
+In this study, we procured two cohorts of patients with thyroid diseases (Table 1, Gopal, Deadline.
+20181214).
+The first cohort comprises 399 patients as the training set, including normal thyroid (N, n=40), multinodular goiter (M, n=122), follicular adenoma (A, n=86), follicular thyroid carcinoma (C, n=45) and papillary thyroid carcinoma (P, n=106).
+The validation set containing 180 patients was a single-blind cohort, only the pathologists but not the proteomics and data analysis group knew the sample identity throughput the project.
+More details of these cohorts are provided in Supplementary Table 1(validation set no patient info, ask for Gopal，Deadline181203).